-From a contractor’s point of view they need to have complete trust that the mechanical subcontractors carry out the work to the highest standard, adhering to all installation regulations and the British Standard: BS 5970, be built on time and on budget.
+From a contractor’s point of view they need to have complete trust that mechanical subcontractors carry out their work to the highest standard, adhering to all installation regulations and the British Standard: BS 5970, be built on time and on budget.

-The second main issue for manufacturers of the product is the disconnection between a mechanical fixing package is often seen as separate to the pipe insulation package.
+The second main issue for manufacturers of the product is the disconnection between a mechanical fixing package and the pipe insulation package.
 Lack of communication can cause the wrong pipe insulation support block to be specified resulting in a reduction in thermal efficiency.

 Another issue at the forefront of all contractor’s minds is the UK’s 2050 net-zero carbon emissions legislation.
 This ground-breaking promise puts into law that all UK buildings constructed from the year 2050 need to be built with zero carbon emissions.
 By law, each principle contractor will need to prove that it has been.

 What are the key issues that affect the installers and the occupants of a building with inefficient thermal insulation?

 When connecting onto a heat network or a central plant you could realistically have pipework running at 75 degrees for your heating and 60 degrees for your water.
 Insufficient levels of insulation and the absence of load-bearing pipe insulation inserts can often lead to overheating of corridors and risers in multi-residential buildings.
 Not only is this costly and inefficient it can also be detrimental to the wellbeing of residents.